jeremytammik/tbc/a/1731_scaling.md

 I'm afraid I cannot find the method "OrientationMatchesSurfaceOrientation" maybe because my API is from Revit 2017.

-I test the code without the method and found that the normal calculated in this method:
+I tested the code without the method and found that the normal calculated in this method always returns the same direction as the face.project method does:

 <pre class="code">
   var tri = mesh.get_Triangle(I);